GRCDEV/ArduSim/README.md

 # ArduSim

-ArduSim is a novel flight simulator on real-time, oriented to the development of communications protocols, and flight coordination protocols among multicopters performing planned missions or forming a swarm.
+ArduSim is a novel real-time flight simulator, oriented to the development of communications protocols, and flight coordination protocols among multicopters performing planned missions or forming a swarm.
 It is able to simulate up to 256 UAVs (aka. drones) simultaneously, if the hardware meets the recommended requirements.

 The Communication with multicopters uses the MAVLink protocol, a *de facto* standard for current flight controllers, which makes the deployment of a new protocol on real UAVs a trivial task.